By Paul Merriman June 11, 2025

 By Paul Merriman March 12, 2025

+Here is the video.
 This is the 4th in a series of 9 Boot Camp videos/podcasts.
 The previous three segments covered : Stocks vs. Bonds The Ultimate Buy and Hold Portfolio Sound Investing Portfolios.
 In this presentation Paul focuses on the differences between the risks and returns of different percentages stocks and bonds.
 He also discusses one table that mixes different percentages of the S&P 500 and small cap value.Here are a couple of videos that focus on small cap value. $13.83 Million?
 Yes Please!
 Paul Merriman’s Small Cap Value Strategy The one asset class you must own

 By Paul Merriman March 5, 2025